21"""Abstract Base Classes for the different device types.

 962 """Return current ROI."""

 971 """Set the ROI on the hardware.
-Return `True`
+Return `True` if successful."""

 974 def set_roi(self, roi: microscope.ROI) ->